This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I love making Valentine Boxes and have made everything from a Sponge Bob Valentine Box to a Unicorn Valentine Box.
 My favorite to this day though is the Monster Book Of Monsters Valentine Box!
 I liked it so much that I decided to continue the theme and create another Harry Potter Valentine Box this year.

-It wasn’t hard and I think it turned out super cute.
-It’s the perfect Valentine’s Day box for Harry Potter fans and both younger and older kids can have fun with it.
-For the younger fans, mom or dad can cut out the shapes and let the kids glue them together.
-Older kids should be able to do it on their own (and if they get the munchies, they can even make some of these Harry Potter recipes while they craft).
+It was so easy and turned out super cute too.
+It’s the perfect Valentine’s Day box idea for Harry Potter fans of all ages.
+For the younger kids, mom or dad can cut out the shapes and let the kids glue them together.
+Older kids can totally do it all on their own (and if they get the munchies, they can even make some of these Harry Potter recipes while they craft).

 Harry Potter Valentine Box